SAP-samples/partner-reference-application/Tutorials/22-Multi-Tenancy-Prepare-Deployment.md

-# Preparation of Provider Subaccount
+# Prepare the Provider Subaccount
 ## Prepare SAP BTP

 Both the single-tenant and the multi-tenant applications use the same names and IDs and, therefore, cannot be deployed into the same SAP BTP subaccount.
 Hence, you create two new SAP BTP subaccounts.
 The subaccount *PoetrySlamsProvider* will host the application and handle the application, routing, and subscriptions.
 The consumer subaccount *PoetrySlamsMTSubscriber1* will be used to subscribe to and access the application.